kaylakantola/flask-microservice-kk/Readme.md

 The app automatically deploys to the Google Cloud Platform on merge to the `main` branch.

-## Getting Started - User
+## Getting Started for User

-> If you're looking for the developer documentation, skip down to ["Getting Started - Developer"](#Getting-Started-Developer).
+> If you're looking for the developer documentation, skip down to ["Getting Started - Developer"](#getting-started-for-developer).

 ### Request